 The major cells and proteins of the immune system are:

-- Complement – Another type of proteins in blood
+Complement — Another group of proteins in blood.

-B-cells make antibodies, also called immunoglobulins or gammaglobulins.
-Antibodies are sent through the blood to all parts of the body in order to fight infection.
+B-cells make antibodies, also called immunoglobulins or gamma globulins.
+Antibodies are sent through the blood to all parts of the body to fight infection.

 T-cells travel in the blood to infected areas.
 Helper T-cells tell the immune system when more help is needed.
 Killer T-cells attack foreign invaders like infectious organisms.
-Regulatory T-cells tell the immune system that something should be ignored, as is the case for your own body parts.
+Regulatory T-cells tell the immune system that something should be ignored, like your own body parts.

 Phagocytes are in the blood and tissues.
 They eat and kill foreign invaders.
 Phagocytes send chemical signals to other phagocytes and help make complement.
 When antibodies and/or complement have coated the foreign invaders, it is easier for phagocytes to eat them.